Cirsonella parvula

 Cirsonella parvula is a minute sea snail, a marine gastropod mollusc in the family Skeneidae.
+The holotype is at Canterbury Museum, Christchurch and the Auckland War Memorial Museum holds two paratypes, collected by the New Zealand Government Trawling Expedition in 1907.

 Description

 The height of the shell attains 0.8 mm, its diameter 0.9 mm.
 It was first described by Baden Powell in 1926.

 Distribution

 This species is endemic to New Zealand and is found off South Island.